 - Starmon-5: 5-qubit superconductor Transmon processor

-When you run a quantum algorithm on a hardware backend the algorithm must be finalized with a measurement (on al qubits for Starmon-5, on one or more qubits for Spin-2) in order to get the results of the measurement in the binary register.
+When you run a quantum algorithm on a hardware backend you will finalize the algorithm with a measurement on one or more qubits in order to get the results of the measurement in the binary register.
 In most cases you will need to execute multiple shots in order to get some statistics on your measurement and to reduce the effects of decoherence, leakage and control imperfections.
 On a hardware backend, when you execute multiple shots of your algorithm, all of them will be executed back to back.
 For each shot, the final measurement results will be stored in the binary register and written to the raw data file; see displaying and downloading your results.
 The histogram will show the normalized frequency of each state of the binary register.

 Qubit initialization and measurement